Terminator X

 In 2013, Terminator X was inducted into the Rock and Roll Hall of Fame as a member of Public Enemy.

 Retirement

-After retiring from the music scene, Rogers ran an ostrich farm in Vance County, North Carolina.
-In November 2018, Terminator X married Robin Dugger in Dayton, Ohio.
+After retiring from the music scene, Rogers briefly ran an emu farm in Vance County, North Carolina.
+Rogers has not been involved with the farm since the early 2000s, but he is still frequently misrepresented in the media as an "ostrich farmer".

+Return to touring

+In 2024, Rogers returned to worldwide touring as a solo act.
+It is reported that this coincided with his separation from his wife, who he married later in life, as the couple continues in ongoing litigation in North Carolina.